 Together we inspire the future generation of STEM leaders!

-Our partnership began in our headquarters in Brussels about 4 years ago and it has grown exponentially year after year.
+Our partnership began in our headquarters in Brussels over 5 years ago and it has grown exponentially year after year.

-In collaboration with amazing Cisco professional role-models, we now host events in Amman, Krakow, Barcelona, Goa, Belgrade, and Brussels!
+In collaboration with amazing Cisco professional role-models, we now host events in Amman, Krakow, Barcelona, Goa, Belgrade, Brussels, Seville and Madrid!

 g4g@work Concept Launch w/Cisco

 Considering the huge success of Cisco's custom-made, hands-on workshops hosted at our annual event - g4g Day@Brussels - we took our collaboration to the next level and introduced a new global concept: g4g@work led by Aurelia Takacs and an incredible team of role models in Cisco Belgium!